 The European Central Bank (ECB) has also expressed concern on several occasions in recent months that ‘certain’ Euro-zone property markets might be overheating.
 It is no secret that the Spanish property market is the one that keeps Jean Claude Trichet – Governor of the Bank – awake at night with worry.
 One feature of the Spanish property market that particularly bothers the economists at the ECB is the fact that over 80% of Spanish mortgages are variable rate mortgages, which turn interest rates increases straight into higher mortgage repayments.
 This leaves the Spanish property market more exposed to interest rate increases than, say, the German market, where the majority of mortgages have at least a term of fixed interest rates.
 The ECB believes that Euro-zone property prices could be overvalued by between 15-25%, with Spain at the higher end of the scale.
 Spain’s annual property inflation is significantly above the EU average of around 7.5%

-The Royal Institute of Chartered Surveyors in Spain (RICS España) also has an opinion on the present level of real estate prices in Spain.
+The Royal Institution of Chartered Surveyors in Spain (RICS España) also has an opinion on the present level of real estate prices in Spain.
 Stan Dickens – President of RICS España, was recently quoted in the Spanish press as saying, “Very few people in Spain are prepared to admit that property prices might fall, despite increasingly clear signs to the contrary”.